HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-A median of desktop pages request 11 third-party resources whereas 10 first-party requests.
-This difference increases as we move up to the 90th percentile as 33 requests on mobile pages are first party but the number goes up to 34 for third-party requests for the mobile pages.
+A median of desktop pages request 11 third-party resources compared to 10 first-party requests.
+This difference increases as we move up to the 90th percentile as 33 requests on mobile pages are first-party but the number goes up to 34 for third-party requests for the mobile pages.
 Clearly, the number of third-party resources requested is always one step ahead of the first-party ones.
 Irrespective of the performance and reliability <a hreflang="en" href="https://css-tricks.com/potential-dangers-of-third-party-javascript/">risks that requesting third-party resources brings</a>, the usage seems to favor third-party scripts, which could be due to the <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript">useful interactivity features</a> that it gives to the web.

-This is where one has to put their 'performance-nerd' cap on, and ensure that using third-party scripts <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">doesn't result in losing control over the performance of the page or the main thread getting bloated</a> with too much JavaScript being transferred by <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loading these scripts better</a>.
+This is where one has to put their 'performance-nerd' cap on, and ensure that using third-party scripts <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">doesn't result in losing control over the performance of the page,  or the main thread getting bloated</a> with too much JavaScript being transferred by <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loading these scripts better</a>.

+{# TODO - 'performance-nerd' the quotes are rendering weirdly in the staged link #}

 ### Preload and Prefetch

-At the render of a page, the browser downloads the given resources and to prioritise the download of some resources over others the browser uses [resource hints](../resource-hints).
-The resource hints, preload and prefetch, are basically to tell the browser to either download some resource right away or to download it whenever it can to be able to present the resource when required.
+At the render of a page, the browser downloads the given resources and prioritizes the download of some resources the browser uses over others using [resource hints](../resource-hints).
+The resource hints, `preload` and `prefetch` tell the browser to either download some resource right away or download it whenever it can to present the resource when required.

 The `preload` hint tells the browser to download the resource with a higher priority as it will be required on the current page.
-The `prefetch` hint, however, tells the browser that the resource could be required after some time (useful for future navigation) and it'd better to fetch it when the browser has the capacity to do so and make it available as soon as it is required.
+The `prefetch` hint however, tells the browser that the resource could be required after some time (useful for future navigation) and it'd better to fetch it when the browser has the capacity to do so and make it available as soon as it is required.

 {{ figure_markup(
   image="javascript-resource-hint-usage.png",